erdemhalil/1DT305-IoT/README.md

 ## Platform

 For this project, the chosen platfrom was [Ubidots](https://ubidots.com/) which is an IoT Platform that offers a REST API that allows you to read and write data to the resources available.
 It was my first choice to explore since I had previous experience with HTTP requests and RESTful designs.
-After a bit of digging, I also found a nice [Arduino library](https://github.com/suhail-jr/Ubidots_Uno_Wifi) that supports my board and Ubidots and this made my choice final.
+After a bit of digging, I also found a nice [Arduino library](https://github.com/suhail-jr/Ubidots_Uno_Wifi) that supports my board and HTTP requests to Ubidots.
+Frankly, this made my choice final.

 ## The Code

 The source code is located in [./arduino folder](https://github.com/erdemhalil/1DT305-IoT/tree/main/arduino)

 The code is simple as it makes use of a few libraries explained above.
-The board is first connected to a WiFi network, then, it continuously reads the sensor data, adds it to the Ubidot client by associating it with an existing variable ID and then sends the data through HTTP.
+The board is first connected to a WiFi network, then, it continuously reads the sensor data, adds it to the Ubidot client by associating it with an existing variable ID and sends the data through HTTP.

 To make the code work for your case, you would need to change the macros (#define) in ["secrets.h"](https://github.com/erdemhalil/1DT305-IoT/blob/main/arduino/secrets.h).
 Currently I have macros for WiFi SSID, WiFI Password, Ubidots token and 3 Ubidots label IDs to store 3 sets of data (temperature, humidity and heat index).
 You can find more information on how to create an Ubidots account, dashboard, variables [here](https://hackmd.io/@lnu-iot/Hkpudaxq9).